 Pumpkin Spice Pecan Toffee doesn’t need to be refrigerated after it’s set.

-Some of the items used in this post are available here for your convenience, at no additional cost to you.
+Some of the items used in this post are available at my Amazon Affiliate Store

 Pumpkin Spice Pecan Toffee